 Use Silk Placemats

-Red or gold silk placemats decorated with images of dragons make a beautiful addition to a dining room table!
-We found ours in China, but you can purchase the same Chinese silk placemats on Amazon (from the same manufacturer).
+Red or gold silk placemats decorated with images of bamboo or dragons make a beautiful addition to a dining room table!
+We found ours in China, but you can purchase the beautiful Chinese silk placemats pictured above here.